intel-ai-tce/ai-documents/AEM/optimization-for-tensorflow-installation-guide.md

  <details>
 <summary> 4th Generation Intel® Xeon® Scalable Processors </summary>
 <br>
-Optimizations for 4th Generation Intel® Xeon® Scalable processors start from TensorFlow\* 2.11.
+Optimizations for 4th Generation Intel® Xeon® Scalable processors start from TensorFlow\* 2.12.

-Official x86-64 TensorFlow has the 4th Gen Xeon scalable processors optimizations but the [dev release of Intel Optimization for TensorFlow](https://pypi.org/project/intel-tensorflow/2.11.dev202242/) has most up-to-date optimizations.
+Official x86-64 TensorFlow has the 4th Gen Xeon scalable processors optimizations but the [Intel Optimization for TensorFlow](https://pypi.org/project/tensorflow-intel) has most up-to-date optimizations.

-Please follow below instructions to install the dev release of Intel Optimization for TensorFlow 2.11.
+Please follow below instructions to install the release of Intel® Optimization for TensorFlow\* later than 2.12.0.

-`conda create -n intel-tf python=3.8 -y conda activate intel-tf pip install intel-tensorflow==2.11.dev202242`
+`pip install intel-tensorflow==2.12.0 # or 2.13.0 etc.`

 </details>